DySense/DySense/pyinstaller/README.txt

 4) In the 'added_files' list in the SPEC CHANGES section there are folders specified by ../foldername/ (e.g. ../metadata/).
 These need to be one level above dysense_ui.exe.
 To do this first select these directories in dist/dysense_ui/, and cut and paste them into dist/ (to move them up one level)

-5) Rename dist/ to DySense_<version>/ where <version> matchs the AppVersion in the version.py
+5) Rename dist/ to DySense-<version>-<OS>-<arch>/ where <version> matches the AppVersion in the version.py.  <OS> is either 'win' 'mac' or 'lin' and <arch> is either 'x86' or 'x64'.
+Look at a previous release for an example.

 6) Upload to GitHub releases with the change notes.

 ---------------------------
 SPEC CHANGES